-3.4 Cancer hazard evaluation: Hodgkin lymphoma
+3.4.
+Cancer Hazard Evaluation: Hodgkin Lymphoma

-In the United States, Hodgkin lymphoma occurs relatively infrequently, with an estimated annual incidence rate of 2.7/100,000 and a 5-year survival rate of approximately 86% (SEER 2015b, 2008 to 2012 data).
+In the United States, Hodgkin lymphoma occurs relatively infrequently, with an estimated annual incidence rate of 2.7/100,000 and a 5-year survival rate of approximately 86% (NCI 2015f, 2008-2012 data).
 The age-specific risk for Hodgkin lymphoma is bimodal, with peaks among the young and the elderly and lowest risks among 40- to 59-year-olds (Goedert and Bower 2012).
 There are four major histological types: nodular sclerosis, mixed cellularity, lymphocyte rich, and lymphocyte depleted.

-IARC (1996) described a series of five case-series and descriptive studies in which Hodgkin lymphoma was first reported in HIV-1-infected persons, indicating a preponderance of mixed cellularity and lymphocyte depletion as histological subtypes.
-Early cohort studies reported increases in Hodgkin lymphoma in some AIDS patients (Reynolds et al. 1993, Hessol et al. 1992, Rabkin et al. 1992) but not in all studies (Lyter et al. 1995, Ragni et al. 1993).
+IARC (1996) described a series of five case series and descriptive studies in which Hodgkin lymphoma was first reported in HIV-1-infected persons, indicating a preponderance of mixed cellularity and lymphocyte depletion as histological subtypes.
+Early cohort studies reported increases in Hodgkin lymphoma in some AIDS patients (Hessol et al. 1992; Rabkin et al. 1992; Reynolds et al. 1993) but not in all studies (Lyter et al. 1995; Ragni et al. 1993).